ans-group/docs.ukfast.co.uk/source/FASTcloudbackup/Troubleshooting.md

 - Completed:  the backup job ran successfully.

-- Failed to Start:  this is most likely because the computer or server was not accessible during the scheduled backup window, potentially in line with the policy you configured when [creating a backup schedule](https://github.com/garryprior/docs.ukfast.co.uk-1/blob/master/source/FASTcloudbackup/Settingupbackups.md#creating-a-backup-schedule) - for example specifying that backups should only run if the computer is plugged in to a power source rather than on battery mode.
+- Failed to Start:  this is most likely because the computer or server was not accessible during the scheduled backup window, potentially in line with the policy you configured when [creating a backup schedule](https://docs.ukfast.co.uk/FASTcloudbackup/Settingupbackups.html#creating-a-backup-schedule) - for example specifying that backups should only run if the computer is plugged in to a power source rather than on battery mode.

-(Oli what other states are there?  presumably a Failed to Complete one?
-What could be the likely causes and what should people do about it?)

 ## Showing Live Machine data and Network Share data